Synonyms: Loups-Garous, Loups=Garous Kihi Subeki Ookami

 - A bunch of dumb schoolgirls who are bored of their boring controlled lives are otherwise outsmarting the system and deal with all sorts of mysteries and criminals by just walking around and making a few simple questions.
 You can’t believe how retarded it feels to have such characters being fifty times more effective than the otherwise awesomely controlled status quo.
 And as usual, you have no bloody idea of why they never inform the police or anyone else for what they discover that can endanger the lives of millions.

 - You also have no idea of what is going on with the storyline.
 You see a girl being attacked but saved at the last moment.
 Yet in the exact next scene, she is kidnapped for no obvious reason.
 And when they finally save her for the second time, they let her recover in an open remote bedroom for a week, while they are practicing a teen band song for kicks.
 Ain’t they scared in the least for what the hell just happened?
 Why didn’t they tell anyone about it?
 What are the police doing all this time?
 How did the movie swift from horror / sci-fi / mystery to a fluffy K-On clone?
 Shouldn’t it be the other way around?
 Wait, now the girl is attacked for the third time?
 So much for being more cautious you dumb girl!
 And then more attacks and stuff that make no sense.
 I can go on forever with how terrible the storyboard is.
 Especially the ending where the motives of the villains are revealed.
-God, what a shitty asspull was that?
+God, what an asspull was that?

 - What is even dumber than all that is how the whole fuss was resolved by just one character who was just killing anyone getting in its way.
 Everybody else was just a stunt and eventually useless to the plot; all it took was to take a knife and start killing anything that moved.
 Thank you very much for the cheap way out and the trashing of the rest of the already generic cast.
 And the funniest part?
 Said character was not even the protagonist.
 The protagonist was in the contrary the most useless of all the moe girls who did absolutely nothing other than crying and running away in the whole damn film.